 Headphones are available in a zillion styles, sizes, and price ranges.
 To help you cut through the clutter, we've assembled a list of top headphones by type and price.

-While the Secure Loop design may not be a perfect fit for every ear, the Bowers & Wilkins C5 Series 2 sounds better than the original and is one top in-ear headphones for less than $200.
+The Secure Loop design may not be a perfect fit for every ear, but the Bowers & Wilkins C5 Series 2 sounds better than the original and is one top in-ear headphones for less than $200.